obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-kickstart/index.md

 ## Remove the engine

+To begin with, you'll be removing the easily accessible parts.
+Remove the side covers, seats, and gas tank.
 Remove the front sprocket.
-Remove the muffler.
-Remove the oxygen sensor.
-Remove the exhaust pipe.
+Remove the muffler, the oxygen sensor, and the exhaust header.
 Remove the starter motor.
-Remove the side covers, seats, and gas tank.
 Remove the PAIR valve.
 Disconnect the throttle body from the cylinder head.

-Unplug the generator, neutral detector, and temperature sensor.
-Disentangle those generator and neutral lines from the frame;
+Unplug the generator, neutral detector, and temperature sensor cables.
+Disentangle those generator and neutral wires from the frame;
-they will be coming out with the engine.
+they will be coming out with the engine and you don't want them catching on anything while you're focused on getting the engine out of the frame itself.

-Drain the engine oil.
-Remove the oil pan and the shift detente.
-This gives you a nice flat bottom of the engine to deal with, free from bolts.
+Drain the engine of its oil.
+Remove the oil pan and the shift detente from the bottom of the engine.
+This should give you a nice flat base to deal with, free from bolts.

 Set the bike up on the rear stand.
 Note, I do this after all the easily accessible bits prior, especially the muffler -- my rearstand